Jobs

-Job Summary
+Job summary

 We are looking for a highly motivated and experienced speech and language therapist to lead the speech and language therapy services for adults with learning disabilities in the London borough of Hillingdon.
 We welcome and encourage applications from band 7 applicants, or band 6 with experience looking to progress to band 7.

 This is a rare opportunity to take the lead in the development of a safe and efficient speech and language therapy service for adults with learning disabilities.
 This dynamic role requires strong skills in leadership and innovation, in addition to previous experience of service development and delivery.
-We are looking for applicants who have a passion and commitment to working with people with learning disabilities and their carers.
+We are looking for applicants who have a passion and commitment to working with people with Learning Disabilities and their carers.

-Hillingdon is a vibrant, multicultural area and is very easily accessible from central London on the Jubilee and Metropolitan Lines, taking around 35 minutes to Baker Street station.
+Hillingdon is vibrant, multicultural area and is very easily accessible from central London on the Jubilee and Metropolitan Lines, taking around 35 minutes to Baker Street station.

 Opportunity to work virtually for 2.5 days.

-Main Duties of the Job
+Main duties of the job

 As the local lead for Speech and Language Therapy within the Learning Disability Team, you would be responsible for the development and oversight of SLT clinical pathways, supervising and training junior clinicians, in addition to managing a diverse and wide-ranging clinical caseload.
-As part of the multi-disciplinary team, you would provide advice and support to colleagues working with people with learning disabilities across the MDT and neighbouring services.
+As a part of the multi-disciplinary team you would provide advice and support to colleagues working with people with learning disabilities across the MDT and neighbouring services.

 Candidates should have extensive experience of autonomously managing both dysphagia and communication caseloads.
 Relevant experience of service development and working as part of a multidisciplinary team is also required.
 Ideal candidates would preferably have some experience of working with adults with learning disabilities, though we would welcome applications from experienced therapists from other clinical areas who have a genuine interest in learning disabilities and are looking to develop their skills in this area.
 You would receive regular supervision and support from the Speech and Language Therapy Professional Lead in Learning Disabilities within CNWL, in addition to peer supervision with other LD SLT team leads.